 Old Hands

-A recent US study suggests overactive bladder increases the risk of falls in the older population by as much as 40 per cent.
+A US study suggests overactive bladder increases the risk of falls in the older population by as much as 40 per cent.

 There is plenty of evidence telling us that nocturia (getting up more than two times per night to go to the toilet) increases the risk of falls.
 Not surprisingly, a new study suggests that overactive bladder can have a similar effect.